 Daryl is ProRehab Physical Therapy’s Highlands Clinic Director and a Sports Medicine PT at St. Francis High School.

 Daryl earned his Doctorate of Physical Therapy degree from Bellarmine University.
 He is a member of the American Physical Therapy Association (APTA), the Kentucky Physical Therapy Association, and is also an APTA Sports Certified Specialist.

-He has a special interest in orthopedic physical therapy and the development and implementation of performance enhancement programs for athletes of all ages and backgrounds.
+He has a special interest in sport orthopedic physical therapy, concussion management, and the development and implementation of performance enhancement programs for athletes of all ages and backgrounds.